SnakeSocks/snakesocks-windows/README.md

 # SnakeSocks client for Windows

-## nogui edition

-Here is skcli backend for win32.
-If you're interested in it, follow instructions below.
-Else, try gui edition in [release](https://github.com/SnakeSocks/snakesocks-windows/releases).

-### Download from release
+## Download from release

-Needn't instruction, OK?
+Get [release](https://github.com/SnakeSocks/snakesocks-windows/releases), then run skcli.exe or skgui.exe.

-### Build from source
+## Build from source

+### nogui edition

-Build mingw project from windows is not recommended, because of its annoying configurations.
+Build mingw project from source is **not** recommended, because of its annoying configurations.
 You need:

 - Boost (Both headers and boost_system pre-compiled static library)